VHS Learning is committed to making our course offerings accessible to all, including users with disabilities.

 - Local accommodation may be required for blind students, where complex images (e.g. charts, maps, artwork, etc.) may not be fully accessible.

 - Courses which have significant accessibility concerns are noted in the catalog description.

 Also note that while VHS is committed to providing accessible course content (or accommodations where necessary) we are not able to provide access or ongoing support for specific assistive technology tools.

-If you have any questions or concerns about accessibility in VHS courses, please contact us.
+If you have any questions or concerns about accessibility in VHS Learning courses, please contact us.
 We welcome any feedback that will help us improve the accessibility of our course content, systems, and websites.

 - Nondiscrimination: Title VI/IX and Other Equity Legislation

 - Accommodations for Students with Special Needs (504 plans or Individualized Educational Plans (IEPs)